What is freedom of association?

 Adverse action can be many things, including firing an employee from their job.
 It may also include prejudicing an employee or independent contractor, altering their position to their prejudice or organising industrial action.
 Adverse action is defined in section 342 of the FW Act.

 - firing an employee

 - changing a person's job to their detriment

 The FW Act sets out that adverse action against another person occurs in various circumstances including by:

 - employers against employees or prospective employees

 - employees against employers

-- industrial associations against employers, employees or contractors.
+- industrial associations against employers, employees or independent contractors.

 Breaches of the FW Act may result in a court ordering:

 - penalties of up to $13,320 for an individual and up to $66,600 for a body corporate